This article was originally published in July 2015. It was updated with new information about onboarding new employees in April 2022.

 4. Standardized Onboarding Programs Increase Efficiency

-5. Good Onboarding Programs Jump the Gun
+5. Great Onboarding Programs Jump the Gun

-6. Good Onboarding is Good For Business
+6. Great Onboarding is Great For Business

 7. Onboarding New Employees is Easier Than You Think